ibm-cloud-docs/pattern-vpc-security/overview.md

 ## Data-at-Rest Encryption
 {: #data-at-rest-encryption}

-{{site.data.keyword.Bluemix_notm:}} provides native, integrated data-at-rest encryption for VPC volumes and snapshots and file storage/VPC shares automatically.  {{site.data.keyword.Bluemix_notm:}} also provides data-at-rest encryption for its object storage by default.
+{{site.data.keyword.Bluemix_notm}} provides native, integrated data-at-rest encryption for VPC volumes and snapshots and file storage/VPC shares automatically.  {{site.data.keyword.Bluemix_notm:}} also provides data-at-rest encryption for its object storage by default.
 All the encryption used adheres to the AES-256 standard.
 Customers can use IBM-managed encryption (default) or customer-managed keys.

 ### Options:
 {: #data-at-rest-encryption-options}

  - **{{site.data.keyword.Bluemix_notm}} Default Encryption** - Automatic if no key management scheme is selected.
 IBM keys will be used,
- - **{{site.data.keyword.Bluemix_notm}} Encryption with Customer Keys** - Customer selects an {{site.data.keyword.Bluemix_notm:}} native key management system (KMS). {{site.data.keyword.Bluemix_notm:}} has two KMSs – {{site.data.keyword.keymanagementservicelong_notm:}} and Hyper Protect Crypto Service (HPCS), and
+ - **{{site.data.keyword.Bluemix_notm}} Encryption with Customer Keys** - Customer selects an {{site.data.keyword.Bluemix_notm}} native key management system (KMS). {{site.data.keyword.Bluemix_notm}} has two KMSs – {{site.data.keyword.keymanagementservicelong_notm}} and Hyper Protect Crypto Service (HPCS), and
  - **External Encryption Solution** - Customer may be using their own data encryption solution on-prem and want to extend this to the cloud.
 Or a customer may want centralized data control across multiple clouds.
 IBM Cyber Security Services (CSS) has an applicable solution known as Guardium.
 See Section 4.

 ### Best Practices: